 If your garage doesn’t have any windows, or only has one or two, you may need to add more in order to let in additional natural light.
 If you’re removing garage doors, you can add windows to this wall fairly easily.
 When shopping for new windows, you should be careful to buy modern, energy-efficient ones.

 Converting your garage into a livable space can increase your home’s square footage significantly for a much lower price than a new addition built from scratch.
-But you’ll want to make your home is covered.
+But you’ll want to make sure your home is covered.
 With a home warranty from American Home Shield®, you can protect the new appliances and systems in your extra room.
-Call today to ask about our comprehensive home warranty plans.
+Shop our plans online today.